mitotic/graphterm/docs/virtual-lab.rst

     gopen notebook.ipynb

-Once you have opened a notebook, you can use *Control-Enter* or *Shift-Enter* key combinations to work with cells.
+Once you have opened a notebook, you can use *Control-Enter* or *Shift-Enter* key combinations to work with cells, or use the *notebook* menu options.

 Saving and exiting python notebooks
 --------------------------------------------------------------------------------------------